Alexius08/dpaths-api/README.md

 ## Deployment

-The `master` branch of this respository is automatically deployed [to Heroku](https://distilled-paths.herokuapp.com/) where it's hosted along with the connected database.
+The `master` branch of this respository is automatically deployed [to Heroku](https://distilled-paths.herokuapp.com/) where it's hosted along with the connected PostgreSQL database.
+The admin panel is available at https://dashboard.heroku.com/apps/distilled-paths.